Geneseo senior Oliver Newton will be heading to his first IHSA State Wrestling Finals.

 “I love Joey and Ryan’s attitudes, because they go out even as freshmen and expect to win,” said Murray.
 “They both beat some good kids, but they just didn’t beat enough.

-Tyler Puls (160-lbs.) fell just short of a trip to state in his senior season as he went 3-2 at the sectional.
+Page 2 of 2 - Tyler Puls (160-lbs.) fell just short of a trip to state in his senior season as he went 3-2 at the sectional.
 Puls began action with a 15-5 major decision win over Yorkville’s Tyler Wilkinson, but was defeated in his next match by Washington’s Dylan Reel in a 19-9 major decision.
 Puls bounced back with two wins as he pinned Peoria Notre Dame’s Luke Barkley in 6:00 and beat LaSalle-Peru’s Travis Mahoney in a 13-5 major decision.
 Puls was pinned in his final match in :49 by Rock?Island’s Lucas Rusk.

 Mitch Miller (170-lbs.) ended the season with a 2-2 record at sectionals, also just missing a trip to state.
 Miller opened with a 3:13 pin of Manual’s Dante Fox and a 9-3 decision victory over Burlington’s Omar Awad.
 He then fell in a 10-6 decision to Yorkville’s Steve Pozeg and was pinned by Rock Island’s Michael Cole in 1:26.